Ilseyar/corus/README.md

 1.73 Kb
 </td>
 <td>
 RuDReC is a new partially annotated corpus of consumer reviews in Russian about pharmaceutical products for the detection of health-related named entities and the effectiveness of pharmaceutical products.
+Here you can download and work with the annotated part, to get the raw part (1.4M reviews) please refer to https://github.com/cimm-kzn/RuDReC.
 </br>
 </br>
 <code>wget https://github.com/cimm-kzn/RuDReC/raw/master/data/rudrec_annotated.json</code>